samirdev2019/branch/readme.md

 hello word
 new branch
 update the file readme
-"its a text added in the new branch new branch 1
+"text modified in the trdBranch" text added in the file in trd branch